Series

 What is remarkable: stand-up comedian Tom Segura makes his wildest fantasies come true through cinema.

-Overcompensating — May 15 (Prime Video/Season 1)
+Overcompensating — 15 May (Prime Video / 1 season)

 Genre: comedy